-RUNNING A DEFAULT STANDARD STRATEGY
+RUNNING A DEFAULT FIXED-FUNCTION STRATEGY

-Running a default - as supplied in compressed format - standard strategy is a particular case of powering up the T640 and running any other strategy.
+Running a default - as supplied in compressed format - fixed-function strategy from ROM is a particular case of powering up the T640 and running any other strategy.
 (For a more complete picture of what happens when you power-up the instrument, refer to Chapter 2 in the section Power-up routine.)

-To run one of the standard strategies for the first time:
+To run one of the fixed-function strategies:

-- 1 First determine if the required .PKn compressed strategy file is stored in EEPROM or in ROM see Tables 5-1 and 5-2.
-If in EEPROM, go to step 3. - 2 Because of the order in which T640 searches its memory areas at power-up, if the strategy required is in ROM you must erase the .PKn file in EEPROM that has the same n-value (if one exists).
-E.g. to run the fixed-function strategy called 'SINGLE' (stored as SINGLE.PK1 in ROM), first erase the file T640C1.PK1 in EEPROM, using LINtools' LINfiler utility.
-You can always restore the erased file later if required, from the backup copy supplied on disk. - 3 Withdraw the T640 from its sleeve (taking the necessary anti-static precautions see Chapter 2) and set switches 6, 7, and 8 of switchbank 1 to the strategy number required.
-(Figure 5-1 reminds you of their location and how to set them.) - 4 Set switch 3 of SW1 ON to enable a cold start.
+- 1 Withdraw the T640 from its sleeve (taking the necessary anti-static precautions see Chapter 2) and set switches 6, 7, and 8 of switchbank 1 to the strategy number required.
+(Figure 5-1 reminds you of their location and how to set them.) - 2 Set switch 3 of SW1 ON to enable a cold start.
 (Other SW1 switches: Switch 4 should also be ON if you want warm start capability.
-Leave other switches as required for your T640 configuration.) - 5 Power up the T640.
-Assuming that the selected strategy was not previously being run when power-down occurred, the T640 searches its EEPROM area for a .PKn file with the same n-value as that specified by switches 6, 7, and 8.
+Leave other switches as required for your T640 configuration.) - 3 Power up the T640.
+Assuming that the selected strategy was not previously being run when power-down occurred, the T640 searches its EEPROM area for a .FFn file with the same n-value as that specified by switches 6, 7, and 8.
 If it finds a matching file, it uses this to establish the name of the required strategy.
 If no match is found in EEP-ROM, the T640 then searches the ROM area.
-(If a match still cannot be found i.e. the .PKn file is missing the T640 adopts an idle state and no database is run.)
+(If a match still cannot be found i.e. the .FFn file is missing the T640 adopts an idle state and no database is run.) - 4 Having determined the required filename, the T640 then checks if the corresponding .DBF file is already in EEPROM.
+(It won't be if this is the first time the strategy is being used.
+If it were found, the database would be loaded directly to RAM and run.)
+If not found, the T640 'unpacks' the compressed .FFn file, loads it to RAM and runs it.
+An 'unpacking database' message appears on the front panel while this happens.